 What is the latest Android 12 Beta?

-As of July 14th, the latest version of the Android 12 Beta is Beta 3.
-The update was released today, July 14th, both over-the-air for users already in the Beta Program and for sideloading too.
-Importantly, though,
+As of August 25th, the latest version of Android 12 is Beta 4.1 which was launched today for Pixel smartphone.
+The update is available both over-the-air for users already in the Beta Program and for sideloading too.

 How to Enroll in Android 12 Beta Program on Pixel